 Each of the design principles we’ve explored in this post will put you on the right course to creating a multi language website that looks great and offers a delightful user experience.

-To provide your site visitors and customers an outstanding experience in their native language, it’s also well-worth ensuring that you look beyond your multi language website.
+To provide your site visitors and customers an outstanding experience in their native language, it’s also worth ensuring that you look beyond your multi language website.
 Consider translating your marketing materials and customer support.
-Investing in providing a truly localized experience will help create a stronger connection between visitors and your brand.

 Also, consider your multi language website’s speed and performance.
-In some countries that aren’t lucky enough to have fast internet speeds, downloading large language packs, for example, might make it more difficult for visitors to access your content.
+In some countries that aren’t lucky enough to have fast internet speeds, downloading large language packs make it more difficult for visitors to access your content.

-With the right multi language website translation plugin and a site design that provides easy-to-use translation options, you’ll be well on your way to helping customers with a visually appealing UI and UX in their preferred language.
+With the right multi language website translation plugin and a site design that provides easy-to-use translation options, you’ll be helping customers with a visually appealing UI and UX in their preferred language.

 Try Weglot on your WordPress website with our 10 day free trial, with access to all our features.